harsha-ops/Netflix-Clone-DevSecOps-Project/README.md

 ## Tools & Technologies Used
 ### **Development Tools**
-- **Node.js**: Backend framework for the Netflix clone application.
 - **Docker**: Containerization platform to package the application and its dependencies into lightweight containers.

 ### **DevSecOps Tools**